Calvin Andrew: Luton Town

 Born in Luton, Bedfordshire, Andrew began his career at Luton Town in their youth system and signed a professional contract with the club on 25 September 2004.
 He made his full first-team debut three days later, in a 2–0 defeat to Swansea City in a Football League Trophy match at Vetch Field.
-He made his League One debut on 7 December, replacing Rowan Vine 84 minutes into a 3–0 win over Wycombe Wanderers at Adams Park.
+He made his League One debut on 7 December, replacing Rowan Vine 84 minutes into a 3–0 win over Wycombe Wanderers at Adams Park in the FA Cup.
 He made his first league start four days later, in a 1–0 victory over Port Vale at Kenilworth Road.
 He totalled 11 appearances in the 2004–05 season as Mike Newell's Luton were promoted as champions.

 Andrew began 2005–06 on loan at League Two club Grimsby Town.
 He played nine matches for Grimsby, and scored his first goal in the English Football League on 27 August, in a 1–0 win over Barnet at Underhill.
 His loan spell at Blundell Park was ended on 20 November.
-He spent the second half of 2005–06 on loan at Gary Johnson's Bristol City, but because of a knee injury he made just one start and two substitute appearances during his time at Ashton Gate.
+He spent the second half of 2005–06 on loan at Gary Johnson's Bristol City, but because of a knee injury, he made just one start and two substitute appearances during his time at Ashton Gate.
 He returned to Luton to score in a 2–1 win over Plymouth Argyle at Home Park on 17 April.
 A knee ligament injury prevented him from featuring in the ill-fated 2006–07 season that saw Luton relegated from the Championship until the end of March.
 He featured seven times towards the end of the season, scoring once in a 3–1 win over Southend United at Roots Hall on 28 April.

 He claimed four goals in 48 appearances playing under Kevin Blackwell and Mick Harford in 2007–08, as points deductions for financial irregularities led to massive problems on and off the field at Kenilworth Road and the club were relegated again as a result.
 Despite his low tally, Andrew's four goals were enough to win two FA Cup ties and three league points.
 Luton were deducted a record 30 points at the start of 2008–09, making a third relegation almost certain.
-With this is mind, the club needed to free-up their wage bill and reduce further debt, and decided to sell Andrew once their appeal was rejected.
+With this in mind, the club needed to free up their wage bill and reduce further debt, so they decided to sell Andrew once their appeal was rejected.